lois2inn/Credit_Risk_Analysis/README.md

 - The data is oversampled using the Naive Random Oversampling algorithm and the SMOTE algorithm.

 #### Naive Random Oversampling
-- This model randomly selects samples (with replacement) from the minority class and adds to the training set until both minority and majority classes are balanced.
+- Oversampling addresses class imbalance by duplicating or mimicking existing data.
+This model randomly selects samples (with replacement) from the minority class and adds to the training set until both minority and majority classes are balanced.
 As a result, both high-risk and low-risk categories count at 51,352.
 <img src="ml_challenge/images/ros_set.png" width="400"/>

 - The resampled data is then used to train a logistic regression model.
 The metrics generated are shown below:
 <img src="ml_challenge/images/model_1.png" width="600"/>

-- The balanced accuracy score reads 65%.
+- The balanced accuracy score reads 65.34%.
 - There are 55 instances of "High Risk" class that are predicted correctly while 32 of "Low Risk" class are predicted falsely as "High Risk".
 Also, 5570 "Low Risk" applications are falsely predicted as "High Risk".
 The model shows a slightly better performance in identifying “Low Risk” class than a “High Risk” class.
 - The "High Risk" precision rate is 1% which means that only 1% of predicted "High Risk" applications are truly "High Risk".
 - The "High Risk" recall registers 63%.
-That means among all predicted 5620 "High Risk" applications, only 63% are correctly predicted giving this model an F1 score of 2%.
+That means among all predicted 5620 "High Risk" applications, only 63% are correctly predicted.
+This model gives an F1 score of 0.02 (which is way less than 1).
 - The "Low Risk" has a precision rate of 100% and recall at 67%.
+The F1 Score is at 0.8 which can conclude that this model is good at predicting "Low Risk" classes.

 #### SMOTE (Synthetic Minority Oversampling Technique)
 - Like Random Oversampling technique, SMOTE also increases the size of the minority class by creating new values based on the value of the closest neighbors to the minority class instead of random selection.
 The resampled data in minority and majority classes count at 51,352.
 - Upon training a logistic regression model using the resampled data, the following metrics are generated:
 <img src="ml_challenge/images/model_2.png" width="600"/>

-- The balanced accuracy score has recorded 65% which is the same as Naive Random Oversampler.
+- The balanced accuracy score has recorded 65.12% which is 0.22% less than that of Naive Random Oversampler.
-- Like RandomOverSampler, the "High Risk" precision rate again is only 1% with the recall improve to 64% giving this model an F1 score of 2%.
+- Like RandomOverSampler, the "High Risk" precision rate again is only 1% with the recall move to 64% giving this model an F1 score of 2%.
 - "Low Risk" class has a precision rate of 100% and decrease in recall at 66%.

 #### Undersampling with Cluster Centroids algorithm
--
+- Undersampling takes the opposite approach of oversampling.
+Instead of increasing the number of the minority class, the size of the majority class is decreased.
+Undersampling only uses actual data, which involves loss of data from the majority class.
+Cluster Centroids algorithm identifies clusters of the majority class, then generates synthetic data points, called centroids, that are representative of the clusters.
+The majority class is then undersampled down to the size of the minority class.
 <img src="ml_challenge/images/model_3.png" width="600"/>

+- Undersampling the majority class gives the lowest accuracy score so far at 51.04%.
+- The precision scores for this model are the same as the two oversampler models.
+- THe recall scores for this model are also the lowest thus far.
+Only 59% of high risk applicants and 43% of low risk applicants are classified correctly.
+If this model were used to predict risk and approve/deny accordingly, this model would classify more than half of low risk applicants as high risk and nearly half of high risk applicants as low risk.

 #### Combination Sampling using SMOTEENN algorithm
 -